Finding a Top Financial Advisor Firm in Cherry Hill, New Jersey

 Wealth Management Associates, Inc. (WMA) is headquartered in Cherry Hill and has another New Jersey office in Haddonfield and a branch in Orwigsburg, Pennsylvania.
 Most advisors are also brokers and insurance agents.
 Advisory certifications in the Cherry Hill office include MBA, certified financial planner (CFP), accredited asset management specialist (AAMS) and more.

-High-net-worth clients make up a minority of this firm's clients, as more individual clients do not have a high net worth.
-This makes sense, since the minimum investment is a relatively low $50,000.
+High-net-worth clients make up a minority of this firm's clients, as more individual clients do not have a high net worth with the minimum investment being a relatively low $50,000.
 WMA also serves pension and profit-sharing plans, trusts, estates, charitable organizations and businesses.

 Wealth Management Associates Background